Gameoholic/Partigon/README.md

 Create complex particle animations with just a few lines of code!

-To get started, read below, then jump into the [documentation](https://partigon.gameoholic.xyz/) (WORK IN PROGRESS)
+To get started, go to the [documentation](https://partigon.gameoholic.xyz/).

 ## Using Partigon